-If you have trusted Jesus as your Lord and Savior, please let us know.
-We want to rejoice in what God has done in your life and help you to grow spiritually.
+If you've made a decision to pray this prayer, please let us know!
+We want to celebrate what God has done in your life and help you grow spiritually.

-Once you have done this, here are three important next steps for you to take:
+Here are three next steps for you to take:

-And also very important: you'll want to get a Bible in a translation that is easy to understand and start reading, beginning with the Gospel of Matthew.
-We would suggest a New Living Translation (NLT) or a New International Version Bible (NIV).
-If you do not own a Bible, please stop at our Welcome Center next time you are at church and pick one up.
-It's our gift to you.
+3. Get a Bible and start reading.
+We suggest a New Living Translation (NLT) or a New International Version Bible (NIV), and start in the New Testament in the book of Matthew or Mark.
+If you don't own a Bible, please stop at our Blue Information Pop-Up Tent next Sunday and pick one up.
+It's our gift to you!

-Out of the Salt Shaker by Rececca Manley Pippert, c.1979, InterVarsity Press, Downers Grove, IL.
-A practical help in faith sharing.
+Out of the Salt Shaker by Rececca Manley Pippert

-How to Read the Bible for All It's Worth by Gordon D. Fee and Douglas Stuart, c.
-1993, Zondervan Publishing House.
-Stimulating and helpful for the earnest Bible student in understanding the Old and New Testaments.
+How to Read the Bible for All It's Worth by Gordon D. Fee and Douglas Stuart